-It's an all-new look for the Apple Watch 7 and earlier - although the Apple Watch 3 will no longer be supported, despite still being on sale - and brings improved running metrics, better sleep tracking, more medical capabilities and loads more watch faces too.
+It's an all-new look for the new Apple Watch Ultra, Apple Watch 8, Apple Watch SE 2 and earlier wearables from Apple – although the Apple Watch 3 will no longer be supported, despite still being on sale – and brings improved running metrics, better sleep tracking, more medical capabilities and loads more watch faces too.

-Here's everything announced at the latest keynote, and when you can expect to get your hands on the new software.
+Here's everything announced at the keynote from June and the September 7 event, plus details of how you can get your hands on the new software.

 watchOS 9: Cut to the chase